lumeland/cli/README.md

   `deno run -Ar https://deno.land/x/lume/init.ts` to initialize Lume in the current directory.
 - `lume upgrade-cli` will upgrade this script to the latest version.
+- `lume local` will map Lume to a local folder.
+Useful for debugging and development.
 - Any other command is delegated to `deno task lume [...args]`.
 For example, `lume -s` will run `deno task lume -s`.